Hari-Sri-T/Swecha_Telangana_Project/README.md

 ---
 sdk: docker
-app\_file: src/streamlit\_app.py
+app\_file: src/app.py
+---
 --------------------------------

-### Project running in Hugging Space LInk: https://huggingface.co/spaces/Harisri/Viswamai-Project-HeritageVerse
+### Project running in Hugging Space Link: https://huggingface.co/spaces/Harisri/Viswamai-Project-HeritageVerse

 #  HeritageVerse: Share Your Cultural Stories

 Welcome to **HeritageVerse** — a place to share your cultural stories, proverbs, or memories in **any language**.
 Our app detects the language, generates audio, and creates a beautiful story card — all saved **permanently** to MEGA cloud storage.

----

 ##  Features